aaronang/aaronang.github.io/_posts/2018-10-06-stl-benchmark-comparison-cpp-vs-julia.md

 | C++      | 409.210 μs |
 | Julia    | 815.896 μs |

 Thank you all for the feedback!
-It was a fun and educational ride 😁
+It was a fun and educational ride.
+Hopefully someone is able to spot potential improvements in the Julia implementation.